Tc2r/AndroidQuizApp/README.md

 # AndroidQuizApp

 A small project I wrote in two days to help people who have trouble with Android Development Terminology.

-A Quiz app that uses fragments, 2  object models, and parses data from my SQL database @ my website in order to populate quizes the user can take, randomly.
+A Quiz app that uses fragments, 2  object models, and parses data from my SQL database @ my website in order to populate quizzes the user can take, randomly.

 Updated UI:

 ![preview01](https://github.com/Tc2r1/AndroidQuizApp/blob/master/preview/preview_01.png)